 Lessons on Expert Productivity

-By Ryan Howes - We may think of certain aspects of our practice as being a stamp of our particular therapeutic approach and style, but at times, the line between stable and stuck-in-a-rut can become a bit blurry.
+By Ryan Howes - At times, the line between stable and stuck-in-a-rut can become a bit blurry.
 So we turned to New York Times journalist Charles Duhigg, author of the bestseller The Power of Habit: Why We Do What We Do in Life and Business to see if he’d share how his findings may help us therapists, both personally and professionally.

 Pediatrician and TED Speaker Nadine Burke Harris on Treating the "Whole Person"

 By Ryan Howes - Several years ago, pediatrician Nadine Burke Harris had a eureka moment when she discovered the adverse childhood experiences study (ACEs), which helped her realize her young patients with the most stubborn physical ailments were coping with all kinds of traumas.

 An Unusual Program is Helping Vets Rewire from War

 By Ryan Howes - Therapists know that words can heal.
 But what if the words were in iambic pentameter and delivered from a stage?
 Veteran and professional actor Stephan Wolfert is testing a PTSD intervention that for decades has been pairing classical theater training with the science of trauma.

 An Interview with Psychiatry Professor and Author Kay Redfield Jamison

 By Ryan Howes - Helping suicidal clients is one of the most important interventions we can make as therapists, and it’s one of the scariest aspects of our work.
 Kay Redfield Jamison, psychiatry professor and bestselling author, shares her thoughts on how the fields of medicine and psychology can work to better understand and treat severe mood disorders and suicidality.